Rotator Cuff (cont.)

 How is rotator cuff disease diagnosed?

 Rotator cuff disease is suggested by the patient's history of activities and symptoms of pain in the shoulder described above.
 In making a diagnosis, the doctor can observe increased pain with certain movements of the shoulder.
 The pain is due to local inflammation and swelling in the injured tendons of the rotator cuff.
-Additionally, with severe tendon tears of the rotator cuff, the arm falls due to weakness (positive drop sign) when moved away from the body.
+Additionally, with severe tendon tears of the rotator cuff, the arm falls due to weakness (positive drop arm sign) when moved away from the body.

 The diagnosis of rotator cuff disease can be confirmed by radiology testing.
 Sometimes plain X-rays can show bony injuries, which suggest long-standing severe rotator cuff disease.
 An arthrogram involves injecting contrast dye into the shoulder joint to detect leakage out of the injured rotator cuff.
-The MRI is a noninvasive imaging test that uses a magnet and computer to produce fine images of the tissues of the shoulder.
+The MRI is a noninvasive imaging test that uses a magnet and computer to produce detailed images of the tissues of the shoulder.
 An MRI has the added advantage of providing more information than either X-ray or an arthrogram, especially if a condition other than rotator cuff disease is present.

 Viewers share their comments